joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/09/10/us/charlie-kirk-shot-utah/how-charlie-kirk-became-the-youth-whisperer-of-the-right-and-one-of-trumps-closest-allies

 **Did punishment for Eagles' Jalen Carter fit the spit?**\
-`Carter's season-opening loogie can be judged from many angles, but the ugly look wlll have refs and league watching closely.`\
+`Carter's season-opening loogie can be judged from many angles, but the ugly look will have refs and the league watching closely.`\
 https://nytimes.com/athletic/6616773/2025/09/10/jalen-carter-spitting-punishment-eagles-nfl-cowboys/

 **Former Man Utd and Spurs midfielder Eriksen joins Wolfsburg**\